SamSaffron/graphite_docker/README.md

 resulting in whisper files of approximately 2.5MiB.

     10s:8d,1m:31d,10m:1y,1h:5y

 ### Getting started

 Generate your SECRET_KEY from [here](http://www.miniwebtool.com/django-secret-key-generator/).
 It is optional but highly recommended.

-**Fill in the blanks** in supervisord.conf before building the image, otherwise Google auth will not work.
-You will need to register an app on google see: https://github.com/bitly/google_auth_proxy for more details

-PR welcome to improve this config.

 ### Based off